bblfsh/documentation/driver/sdk.md

-This will generate the `.native` and `.uast` files from the driver in the current directory and compare them with the previously generated files, failing and printing a diff if it detect any changes.
+This will generate the `.native` and `.uast` files from the driver in the current directory and compare them with the previously generated files, failing and printing a diff if it detects any changes.

-If you need to regenerate some of the files for a new version that changes the output of the native AST or the UAST, you'll need to regenerate the affected files **with the current version installed in the server**.
+If you need to regenerate some of the files for a new version that changes the output of the native AST or the UAST, you'll need to regenerate the affected files **with the current version installed on the server**.
 This can be done with the commands:

 ```